wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 To avoid redundancy in the discussion, we only cover the handling of exclusive states in this section.
 Non-exclusive state handling is identical to those in `handleInv()`.

+For blocks in state `E` and `M`, the handler first inserts the event into the MSHR, if the block has upper level sharers or owner.
+If the insertion is successful, then the existence of sharers or the owner is checked.
+If any of these two exists, the method first attempts to promote and retry an existing write back event in the MSHR to avoid the race condition, by calling `applyPendingReplacement()`, and then starts the invalidation operation by calling `invalidateSharers()` or `invalidateOwner()`, for sharers and the owner, respectively, if no write back is retried.
+The state will also transit to the corresponding `_Inv` version.

+If neither sharer nor owner exists, the event will complete immediately by calling `sendResponseDown()` and `cleanUpAfterRequest()`.